ceesparis/adventofcode21-part2/src/README.md

 # Advent of Code 2021 part II

-Here I am continuing where I left of in my other repository, continuing to solve AOC 2021 in Java.
+Here I am continuing where I left of in my other repository, continuing to solve AOC 2021 in Java 17.

 |  Day  | Stars  | New insights |
 |---|--------|--------------|